-To help the region bounce back, we will review our council strategies and focus on actions that will:
+To help the region bounce back, Council will focus on actions that:

-The role of the Sunshine Coast Economic Resurgence Taskforce (SCERT) is to provide advice and guidance to council on how to deliver the highest value results in the shortest timeframe in light of the COVID-19 pandemic.
+The role of the Sunshine Coast Economic Resurgence Taskforce (SCERT) is to provide advice and guidance to Council on how to deliver the highest value results in the shortest timeframe in light of COVID-19.

 |Cr Terry Landsberg||Economic Development Councillor, Sunshine Coast Council

 |Roz White||Chair of SCBWN and owner of White’s IGAs

 ||Prominent small business leader, Chair of major Chamber and links to USC and other institutions as well as various pathways and HVIs

 ||Prominent business leader, successful track record and link to Health and Wellbeing HVI